Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

+This can be interpreted as mimicking the development in time of a turbulent cascade.
+Recently, the paper \cite{AV23}, which appeared on arXiv about ten months after the present manuscript, presents a new construction of vector fields in $C^\alpha$ for $\alpha < \sfrac{1}{3}$ exhibiting anomalous dissipation for {any} non-constant initial data in $H^1$.
+The anomalous dissipation in \cite{AV23} happens continuously in time, in the sense that an analogue of \eqref{diss_main_OC} holds with the time interval $[0,1]$ replaced by any subinterval , in agreement with the predictions of homogeneous isotropic turbulence, which postulates (statistical) stationarity and therefore the absence of a ``preferred'' time in turbulent phenomena.
+The passive scalars are also announced to be H\"older regular uniformly in dissipation.
+The arguments in \cite{AV23} are elaborate and build on homogenization theory.

-\end{maintheorem} In Theorem~\ref{t_main_OC}, the solutions $\vartheta_\kappa$ are unique and bounded in $L^\infty((0,1)\times \T^2)$ by $\|\vartheta_{\initial} \|_{L^\infty}$.
-We will give a quick, informal overview of the proof at the end of the introduction.
-However, we stress that we do not rely on the criteria for anomalous dissipation in~\cite{Gautam}.
-In fact, such criteria only allow to obtain in the vanishing-diffusivity limit solutions of the advection equation~\eqref{e:intro:advection} which dissipate the $L^2$ norm.
+We will give a quick, informal overview of our proof at the end of the introduction.
+We remark that we do not rely on the criteria for anomalous dissipation in~\cite{Gautam}.} In fact, such criteria are based on inverse interpolation inequalities and therefore only allow to obtain in the vanishing-diffusivity limit solutions of the advection equation~\eqref{e:intro:advection} which dissipate the $L^2$ norm.
 In our second theorem we show the existence of a velocity field for which, in the vanishing-diffusivity limit, two subsequences of solutions of~\eqref{e:intro:advdiff} exist, one converging to a solution of~\eqref{e:intro:advection} which conserves the~$L^2$ norm and one converging to a solution which dissipates the $L^2$ norm.

 \begin{maintheorem}[Lack of selection by vanishing diffusivity] For every $\alpha \in [0,1)$ there exists a divergence-free velocity field $u \in C^\alpha ([0, 2] \times \T^2) $ and an initial datum $\vartheta_{\initial} \in C^\infty(\T^2)$ with $ \int_{\T^2} \vartheta_{\initial}=0$ such that the following holds.
 The sequence $\vartheta_\kappa$ of solutions of the advection-diffusion equation \eqref{e:intro:advdiff} with velocity field $u$ and initial datum $\vartheta_{\initial}$ has at least two distinct limit points as $\kappa \to 0$ in the weak$^*$ topology, which are two distinct solutions of the advection equation~\eqref{e:intro:advection}.
 Moreover, one limit solution conserves the $L^2$ norm, namely~$\| \vartheta( t, \cdot ) \|_{L^2} = \| \vartheta^{\initial}\|_{L^2} $ for a.e. $t \in[0,2]$, and the other one exhibits strict dissipation of the $L^2$ norm, namely~$\| \vartheta( t,\cdot ) \|_{L^2} \leq \| \vartheta^{\initial}\|_{L^2} / 2$ for any $t \geq 1$. \end{maintheorem}